St. John's Cathedral ('s-Hertogenbosch): 19th Century

 In 1813, the Prussians defeated the French, and the city became part of the United Kingdom of the Netherlands.
 On 11 December 1816 King William I issued a royal decree that the Cathedral was to be in Catholic hands indefinitely, but that the Catholics had to pay an indemnity to the Protestants.
 The Great Church was built as new church for the Protestants in 1819-1822.

 In 1830, another fire damaged the western tower, which was repaired by 1842.
 In 1840 the Cathedral became the church of the Parish again.
 While the Catholic citizens had gained equals rights in 1795, their religious liberty did not extend to their organization.
-The pope was perceived as a foreign power, and an act like appointing a bishop as an infringement on national sovereignty.
+The Pope was perceived as a foreign power, and an act like appointing a bishop as an infringement on national sovereignty.
 The constitution of 1848 then put an end to the authority of the government to effectively block Catholics organizations.
 There were many projects to restore the bishoprics, and to appoint bishops.
 As a curiosity: 's-Hertogenbosch was seen as a candidate to become the archbishopric, because of the presence of St. John's church.

-In 1853 The Episcopal hierarchy was restored by Pope Pius IX, who restored the hierarchy in the Netherlands as a whole.
+In 1853 The episcopal hierarchy was restored by Pope Pius IX, who restored the hierarchy in the Netherlands as a whole.
 The diocese of ’s-Hertogenbosch was made suffragan to the Archdiocese of Utrecht and the Cathedral became the episcopal seat of the Bishopric of ’s-Hertogenbosch.
 Ordained as the first bishop of ’s-Hertogenbosch was Msgr.
 Johannes Zwijsen who endeavoured to bring back the Miraculous Statue of Our Lady of ’s-Hertogenbosch.
 The statue was brought to Brussels during the reformation but was carried back to ’s-Hertogenbosch in a procession.
 On 27 December 1853 it was placed back in St. John's, and on 31 December 1853 it was placed in the Maria choir.

+In 1866, the Renaissance-style marble rood-loft from 1610-1613 was removed from the cathedral because it obstructed the congregation's view of the high altar and because its style clashed with that of the Gothic church.
+In 1871, the rood-loft was acquired by the Victoria and Albert Museum in London from the art dealer Murray Marks who had purchased it from the cathedral authorities.
+It was rebuilt on the south wall of the Cast Court before being reconstructed in Gallery 50 in 1923-4.
+This controversial sale was the reason for the establishment of monument protection policies in the Netherlands.